EMBRACE THE SEASON – AUTUMN ROAD TRIP TIME

 Historic People and Cabins

 At mile-post 189.1 in Southern Virginia we saw the Puckett Cabin.
-This cabin is the former home of Orlean Hawks Puckett, whose story of strength and goodwill has survived generations.
+This cabin is the former home of John and Orlean Puckett, whose story of strength and goodwill has survived generations.

 The story of Orlean Hawks Puckett is a perfect example of the strength of Appalachian women in the 1800’s and the early 1900’s.